NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 Output Operator is evaluated from Left to Right.
 So cout first stores the String "The volume of the box car is " then after display it replaces the String with the value of the expression  10 * 9 * 40 and then endl i.e. new line.

-Also Note that the **Output Operator has precendence lower than the Arithmetic Operator** and hence the volume 10 * 9 * 40 is computed first before assigning to cout variable.
+Also Note that the **Output Operator has precedence lower than the Arithmetic Operator** and hence the volume 10 * 9 * 40 is computed first before assigning to cout variable.
 ***

 #### Format the Output